kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Compiling.md

 More example application Makefiles can be found in the tutorial examples under `kokkos/example/tutorial`.

-Kokkos provides a script `generate_makefile.bash` which can generate a Makefile for building and installing the library as well as building and running the tests.
-Please run `generate_makefile.bash --help` to see options.
-Note that paths given to the script must be absolute paths, and the script must be run with the `bash` shell (the script will do this if it is run directly, i.e., as `./generate_makefile.bash`).

 <h4>Table 4.4: Variables for the GNU Makefile</h4>